sfigg/commercialization-public/test/wpt/annotations.md

 # Annotations

 Annotation is a user-defined column in WPA tables.
-WPA provides two types of annotation: **Dynamic Annotation** and **Legacy Annotation**.
-Dynamic annotation allows for users to annotate based on AQS queries.
+WPA provides **Dynamic Annotation** which allows for users to annotate tables based on AQS queries.
 Multiple annotation columns can be added and configured independently.
-Annotations and queries can be persisted in WPA profiles as a part of presets.
-Legacy Annotation supports annotating on a per-row basis.
+Annotations and queries can be persisted in WPA profiles as a part of presets. **Legacy Annotation** is another way of adding annotations in WPA.
+It supports annotating on a per-row basis.
 There can be only one legacy annotation for each row.

 ## Dynamic Annotation UI
 ### Configure Annotations From View Editor